mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial06/README.md

 Drag and Drop your Uno1.geojson file into *sublime editor*.
 On the right corner in sublime, select Javascript from drop down menu.
 You will see the color formatting change.
 Now, carefully follow the next step.
 In this file, you want to equate this data to a variable called uno1.
 To do so, you need to add the following on the first and last line of your code.
 Do not change anything else.

+First Line:
 > First line: `var uno1 = `

+Last Line:
 > Last line: `;`

-This is how the start and end of your file should look like.
+This is how the start and end of your file look like:

 ```javascript
 {